 The Ontario Student Assistance Program (O.S.A.P.) is available to Ontario residents who are Canadian citizens or permanent residents to assist with educational and living expenses.
-(Please note that students in self-funded programs such as the International Dentist Advanced Placement Program are not eligible for either O.S.A.P. or U.T.A.P.S.)
+(Please note that students in self-funded programs such as the International Dentist Advanced Placement Program are not eligible for O.S.A.P.)
 O.S.A.P. loans are interest-free and non-repayable while the student remains enrolled in full-time studies.
 The Loan Forgiveness Program provides partial forgiveness of loans at graduation for students who have incurred large debt loads.

 Information concerning the eligibility and assessment criteria may be obtained from Enrolment Services, Financial Aid, 172 St. George Street, University of Toronto (416) 978-2190.
-Application forms are available from the Faculty and Admissions and Awards.
+Application forms are available from the Faculty and Enrollment Services.
 It is recommended that returning students apply for O.S.A.P. assistance by May 31 and that new students apply by June 30.